Serving the Net

 As the Web continues to play an increasing roll in the marketing and positioning of radio stations, the subject will arise as to how Web hosting should be handled and what makes the most sense from an operational and financial point of view.
 You have many choices, most of which will be determined by understanding what results are expected.
 Creating a presence on the Web can be accomplished in one of two ways: contracting an external hosting service or installing a local server in your facility.
 Both have advantages, but it's important to understand what to expect from either approach.

-The Web has been adopted as an information medium faster than any other media and has become the primary source of news and information.
+Questions to ponder The Web has been adopted as an information medium faster than any other media and has become the primary source of news and information.
 Newspapers and TV have quickly jumped on board with sites that contain rich, up-to-date content.
 However, radio has been slow to use the Web as a viable adjunct to its programming.
 Here are some questions to ask each department manager before deciding how to host your site: